sandmman/Tsim/README.md

 # Tsim

-> Brings the Scala Akka model in Swift
+> Brings the Scala Akka model to Swift

 ### Usage